AnkitAnandMastery17/AnkitAnandMastery17/README.md

 Passionate about machine learning and Front-End Development
 -----------------------------------------------------------

 >I'm **Ankit Anand**, an enthusiastic individual with a passion for machine learning and front-end development.
-I strongly believe in "learning in public" and regularly share my experiences and growth through my blog.
+I strongly believe in **"learning in public"** and regularly share my experiences and growth through my **blog**.
 My focus lies in exploring the limitless potential of artificial intelligence and staying up-to-date with the latest front-end trends and technologies.

 # 💫 About Me: